secretstartups/handbook/content/handbook/security/threat-management/red-team/_index.md

 GitLab team members can view the model [here](https://gitlab.com/gitlab-com/gl-security/threatmanagement/redteam/redteam-internal/red-team-maturity-model).

-### The "Assumed Breach" Model
+### "Assumed Breach" First

-We often use an "assumed breach" strategy in Red Team operations.
-This means we will work with a trusted insider to provide some level of initial access to GitLab's systems.
-From there, we will focus on post-exploitation tactics and techniques such as establishing persistence and elevating privileges.

 Security breaches happen.
 We read about them every day.
-Most of our operations are not meant to prove this risk as it is a well-accepted industry fact.
+Most of our operations are not meant to prove this risk, as it is a well-accepted industry fact.

+Our Red Team operations often start from an "assumed breach" scenario where we gain initial access to GitLab's systems through a trusted insider.
+From there, we focus on post-exploitation tactics and techniques such as establishing persistence and elevating privileges.

 The [MITRE ATT&CK matrix](https://attack.mitre.org) is a great way to visualize the depth and variety of attack techniques that come after initial access.
-Focusing our efforts there provides the best opportunity to assess and improve our detection and response capabilities.
+Focusing on those techniques provides the best opportunity to assess and improve our detection and response capabilities.

-Some operations may have a specific goal of finding an initial access vector and exploiting it.
-These operations will require significantly more time and effort, so we want to make sure that the investment is justified by the potential learning outcomes and improvements.
+In some cases, we may conduct operations specifically looking for initial access vectors to exploit.
+These require substantial time and resources, so we ensure the investment is justified by the potential for security improvements and learning.

-Red Team members may hunt for ways to "break in" to GitLab at any time in the context of an [Opportunistic Attack](#opportunistic-attacks).
+Red Team members can also hunt for ways to "break in" to GitLab at any time in the context of an [Opportunistic Attack](#opportunistic-attacks).
 This allows us to quickly remediate any discoveries.
 Successful intrusions can then be re-used in future stealth operations as proof of a realistic initial access vector.

 ### Red Team Technique Handover